sean1832/ImageFactory/README.md

 1. Assign input folder and output folder
 1. Alternatively, you can **drag and drop** images directly into the program
 1. Select output and hit convert
-1. Vualá, you just converted all images into your desier format
+1. Vualá, you just converted all images into your desire format

 ## Support Formats
 - .png